uppalbh/rainfall_prediction/README.md

 were removed from the dataset

-This step reduced multicollinearity and improved generalization capability of models.
+This step reduced multicollinearity and improved model generalization.

 ---